-Move the current history offset forward to the next history entry, and return the a pointer to that entry.
-If there is no next entry, return a NULL pointer.
+If the current history offset refers to a valid history entry, increment the current history offset.
+If the possibly-incremented history offset refers to a valid history entry, return a pointer to that entry; otherwise, return a BNULL pointer.

 2.3.5 Searching the History List